Table of Contents

 The US Chamber of Commerce estimates that 99.9% of US businesses (33.2 million) are small (fewer than 500 employees) and create 63% of new jobs.
 They employ 46% of the U.S. workforce and generate 43.5% of the nation’s gross domestic product (GDP).

-These organizations face the same risks as larger employers, yet face unique resourcing challenges.
+These organizations face the same risks as larger employers but also unique resourcing challenges.
 Once an employer builds a staff of 25-50 or more employees, needs arise that require some level of HR management.
-Legal and regulatory risks related to personnel actions or decisions might run afoul of various wage and hour, employment discrimination, employee benefits, and health and safety laws and regulations, which can lead to lawsuits and charges.
-Those legislative requirements also involve formal and regular reporting to federal, state, and local government entities, led by the IRS and Department of Labor, as well as state labor and human/civil rights agencies.
+Legal and regulatory risks related to personnel actions or decisions may violate various wage-and-hour, employment discrimination, employee benefits, and health-and-safety laws and regulations, leading to lawsuits and charges.
+Those legislative requirements also involve formal, regular reporting to federal, state, and local government entities, led by the IRS and the Department of Labor, as well as state labor and human/civil rights agencies.

-Those create business risks that require skilled support, and they are only the first of many pressures on small business HR professionals and teams.
+Those pose business risks that require skilled support, and they are only the first of many pressures on small-business HR professionals and teams.

 Challenges facing small businesses

 Starting and sustaining a thriving business of any size and scale is rife with challenges, barriers, and potholes.
 The difference with small companies tends to be resource constraints, as revenue levels often do not support expenditure levels required for growth.
 Consider financing, such as access to credit and external funding.
 According to the US Chamber of Commerce, most small businesses rely upon personal savings (80%), credit cards (70%), local banks and credit unions (60%), and friends and family (40%).
-The reliance upon personal or family funds and expensive credit card debt can drain and stress personal financial well-being and relationships.
+Reliance on personal or family funds and expensive credit card debt can drain personal finances and strain relationships.

 The second major issue is staying power, or the likelihood of longer-term success.
 It is estimated that 90% of start-up companies fail, and many businesses last only 5-10 years.
 Small business owners and partners often lack the required breadth of skills and expertise to operate a successful organization.
-Consider the reasons that Investopedia reports as primary reasons for failure and underperformance: poor budgeting and expense management, weak or nonexistent strategic planning, inability to obtain sustainable financing, inadequate and ineffective market and product or service targeting, partnership difficulties, and a lack of deep expertise.
+Consider the reasons Investopedia lists as primary causes of failure and underperformance: poor budgeting and expense management, weak or nonexistent strategic planning, inability to secure sustainable financing, inadequate and ineffective market and product or service targeting, partnership difficulties, and a lack of deep expertise.
 The actual production and delivery of products and services represent additional risk, as quality levels, customer satisfaction, and meeting production volumes in a timely and reliable manner are essential outcomes that can drive repeat purchases and expanded sales.

-While the U.S. Census Bureau reports that 59% of small businesses have been operating for at least 6 years, the average time to achieve profitability ranges from two to five years.
+While the U.S. Census Bureau reports that 59% of small businesses have operated for at least 6 years, the average time to achieve profitability ranges from 2 to 5 years.
 The pressures that those realities and issues place on business leaders and owners, as well as their willingness to continue operating the business, are immense.

 Small business HR teams face challenges directly related to the organization’s objectives, priorities, and challenges.
 HR priorities should always be directly linked to achieving or overcoming barriers to business objectives.